jippey67/sdc-p4/README.md

 1. The camera is at the center of the car, and aligned with the car.
 2. The car is aligned with the road
-3. The road segment used for calculating is straight and the dashed line is 3 meters long Based on the assumptions a had the perspective transform matrix automatically calculated.
+3. The road segment used for calculating is straight and the dashed line is 3 meters long Based on the assumptions I had the perspective transform matrix automatically calculated.
 The road and car details like lane width in pixels, dashed line length in pixels, and the center of the car with respect to the camera, were saved for later use.

 Below are a picture of the road and it's warped version.
 ![test5](https://cloud.githubusercontent.com/assets/23193240/22211411/368db2b4-e18d-11e6-8098-d6c762348892.jpg) the original